Der 100. Psalm: 1. Jauchzet

-Erkennet
+2. Erkennet

 The second movement begins with a soft instrumental introduction of thirteen measures.
 Horns and trombones play the same note three times in unison, which is later sung with the word "Erkennet" ("Realize" or Recognize").
 Kirshnit writes that the movement begins "mysteriously, almost spectrally".
 The rhythm dominates the introduction.
 The choir picks up, singing it first on a unison C, marked ppp (extremely soft).
 After several repetitions the phrase is continued in measure 26: "dass der Herr Gott ist" (that the Lord is God) with a rapid crescendo from Lord to God.
 The Swiss musicologist Michael Eidenbenz, writing for the Zürcher Bach Chor, describes the section as mystical and reflective ("mystisch-reflektierend").
 In a middle section the divided voices express, mostly in homophony, and gradually more intensely: "Er hat uns gemacht und nicht wir selbst zu seinem Volk" (He has made us, and not we ourselves, his people).
 The continuation "und zu Schafen seiner Weide" (and the sheep of his pasture) is presented with expression by the lower voices, then repeated by pure triads in A major and B major, first by three soprano parts, then three alto parts, and finally three male voices, with a solo violin.

 As a first link to the first movements, the line "He has made us, and not we ourselves, his people" is repeated with the music used for "Dienet dem Herrn mit Freuden", connecting both the musical form and the content of being created God's people and serving him with gladness.
 The movement closes with a reprise of the first topic, this time ending pianissimo.

-Gehet zu seinen Toren ein
+3. Gehet zu seinen Toren ein

-The key of F-sharp minor and a triple meter are introduced by the orchestra.
+The key of F♯ minor and a triple meter are introduced by the orchestra.
 The divided female voices express in homophony and "dolcissimo": "Gehet zu seinen Toren ein" (Go enter his gates), with the measure most often divided in a halfnote and a quarter.
 The male voices answer "Gehet" (Go), and then the female voices repeat their line in a new version.
 The play is repeated, this time beginning with the male voices.
 The subsequent text appears in growing density and intensity, modulating constantly, ending in C major.